AnthonySandhar-Cruz/cli-calorie-tracker/README.md

 cal add bacon 2 none
 ```

-We can check the current total calories with
+We can check the current total calories and macros with

 ```powershell
 cal total